clirdlf/dlie_knowledge_graph/docs/src/posts/02_building_blocks.md

 ## What’s Next?

-In the next post, we’ll start **extracting text from real reports** — even messy PDFs — using smart tools like PyMuPDF and GROBID.
+In the next post, we’ll start **extracting text from real reports**, even messy PDFs, using smart tools like PyMuPDF and GROBID.